 You can check your mucous a few times each day, beginning around day 8 or 9 (or 3 days after your period ends).
 You’re gonna have to get friendly with yourself, so wipe the tip of your finger just inside the vagina and run your fingers together.
 It’ll feel sticky/tacky soon after your period, then creamy like hand lotion, then stretchy and slippery like egg whites mid-cycle (give or take).
 That’s your most fertile time.
 Begin having intercourse as soon as you feel the stretchy/slippery consistency.
 Do it for the next 4 days (usually between days 12-16 if you have a 28 day cycle).
 NOTE: if your partner has a lower sperm count, do it every other day.

 Make a note of your secretions on your chart or log it into your app.

 The chart will look something like this (usually with space at the bottom to log secretions).
 You can tell when this woman ovulated because her temperature jumped up and stayed up.
 You can get these blank charts online, by downloading an app, or along with Taking Charge of Your Fertility (see resources section at the bottom of the page).

 You may not notice these exact described mucous sensations, but you do want to detect some kind of change.
-If you don’t notice any changes in your mucous or don’t get the good stretchy stuff, increase your good fats (butter, coconut oil, egg yolks) and take fermented cod liver oil.
+If you don’t notice any changes in your mucous or don’t get the good stretchy stuff, increase your good fats (butter, coconut oil, egg yolks) and take a fatty acid supplement for women.
 You can also use a lube like PreSeed that helps deliver sperm up through the cervix.